SquareSR/Testing-Red-Classic/README.md

 Take the ladder after getting the Moon Stone

-Contine down and right to the next ladder and follow the path below
+Continue down and right to the next ladder and follow the path below

 <img src="https://i.imgur.com/impaAww.png" width=550 >